-Reevaluation is due per policy 603 FW 2.11 H(2).
-Except for uses specifically authorized for a period longer than 10 years (such as rights-of-way), we will reevaluate compatibility determinations for all existing uses other than wildlifedependent recreational uses when conditions under which the use is permitted change significantly, or if there is significant new information regarding the effects of the use, or at least every 10 years, whichever is earlier.
-Again, a refuge manager may always reevaluate the compatibility of a use at any time.
+Reevaluation is due per policy 603 FW 2.11 H. Except for uses specifically authorized for a period of longer than 10 years (such as rights-of-way), we will reevaluate compatibility determinations for all existing uses other than wildlife-dependent recreational uses when conditions under which the use is permitted change significantly, or if there is significant new information regarding the effects of the use, or at least every 10 years, whichever is earlier.
+Again, a refuge manager may always reevaluation the compatibility of a use at any time.

-Cooperative agricultural practices for wildlife and restoration of habitat on refuge lands include grazing, haying, farming and seed collection.
-When prescribed in a plan, these resource management activities are used to meet refuge goals and objectives; typically benefiting grassland health and the restoration of high-quality habitat for migratory birds, pollinators, and other wildlife.
-Cooperative agriculture is an indispensable management tool utilized to restore the ecological diversity and habitat quality of refuge lands.
+Cooperative agricultural practices for wildlife and restoration of habitat on Refuge lands include farming, seed collection, grazing, and haying.
+When prescribed in a plan, these resource management activities are used to meet Refuge goals and objectives; typically benefitting grassland health and the restoration of high-quality habitat for migratory birds, pollinators, and other wildlife.
+Cooperative agriculture is an indispensable management tool utilized to restore the ecological diversity and habitat quality of Refuge lands.